buildfire.components.listView

 });

-listView.onDataRequest = (options, callback) => {
+listView.onDataRequest = (event, callback) => {

 let searchOptions = {

-limit: options.pageSize,
+limit: event.pageSize,

-skip: options.page * options.pageSize,
+skip: event.page * event.pageSize,

 sort: { title: 1 }